Picking a Home Carpet Cleaner for Pet Stains

-- Split tanks can mean less problematic refilling, as deep cleaners often go through water much quicker.
+- Split tanks can mean less problematic refilling, as deep cleaners often go through the water much quicker.

-- Longer hoses are awesome for full sized cleaners, since they can be quite heavy to move.
+- Longer hoses are awesome for full-sized cleaners since they can be quite heavy to move.

 - Moving brushes are a bit more aggressive although they aren’t a perfect solution for an underpowered motor.